SimpliMinimalist/project/blueprint.md

 ### Current Task: Commit and Push Changes

-The current task is to commit and push the customization of the search bar's clear icon.
+The current task is to commit and push the implementation of the `ClearableTextFormField` and the fix for the form reset functionality.